 And if you are looking at a firm as a potential employer, ask the people you meet with about the firm’s mission and what it means to them.
 You will learn something about the leadership of the organization and its congruence with its avowed values.

 © The Big Game Hunter, Inc. Asheville, NC 2017

 Jeff Altman, The Big Game Hunter is a coach who worked as a recruiter for what seems like one hundred years.
 His work involves life

-JobSearchCoachingHQ.com offers great advice for job non-executive jobhunters—videos, my books and guides to job search, podcasts, articles, PLUS a community for you to ask questions of PLUS the ability to ask me questions where I function as your ally with no conflict of interest answering your questions.
+JobSearchCoachingHQ.com offers great advice for job hunters—videos, my books and guides to job hunting, podcasts, articles, PLUS a community for you to ask questions of PLUS the ability to ask me questions where I function as your ally with no conflict of interest answering your questions.
 NOW WITH A 7 DAY FREE TRIAL

 Are you interested in executive job search coaching, executive coaching or life coaching from me?
 Email me at JeffAltman@TheBigGameHunter.us and put the word, “Coaching” in the subject line.